 Hence, we successfully transferred Ethers from one account to another using our Azure Blockchain Consortium.
 We can now develop smart contracts for our Blockchain.
 I’ll cover Smart Contracts and other related topics in my upcoming articles.

-In this article, we learnt how to setup an Ethereum Blockchain on Azure and use MetaMask to test our blockchain by transferring some Ethers to another account.
+In this article, we learned how to set up an Ethereum Blockchain on Azure and use MetaMask to test our blockchain by transferring some Ethers to another account.
 In my next article, I’ll focus on Smart Contracts and how-to setup development environment for writing smart contracts.